vyoung708/cle-be-challenge/README.md

 - Push repository to your github account
 - Open Vercel, create new project, link to Github repository
-- Use provided URL in the front end part of the challenge
+- Now replace the provided endpoints with your custom ones.

 ---